7 Best Gaming PCs of 2025

 I played Far Cry 6 and CyberPunk 2077 with DLSS and ray-tracing turned on.
 On high settings, both games were able to produce over 90fps at 1080p settings.
 Scaling the resolution to 1440p, the average FPS were still above 60fps.

-Maingear’s MG-1 is the best budget PC that will run most modern games at 1440p settings.
+Maingear’s MG-1 is the best budget gaming PC that will run most modern games at 1440p settings.
 I liked the premium feel of the PC chassis used by Maingear to wind up this PC.
 Maingear offers 1 year of warranty incase anything goes wrong with this PC.

 Gaming Performance on Maingear MG-1